What Types of Seals Are In My Car?

 Your car’s drive train relies on seals in the water pump shaft seal, the head gasket, the gaskets that keep fluids in the oil pan gasket, and the final drive shaft crank seal.

+All these seals see a variety of temperature changes, from extreme cold to above 300+ Fahrenheit.
 We even have seals in the joints of our exhaust system, which seal up as the temperature rises.

-The brake caliper also has seals to maintain the oil within the brake along with grease seals that keep road dirt out of the system.
+The brake caliper also has seals to maintain the oil within the brake, along with grease seals that keep road dirt out of the system.

 Electric cars use seals to protect the motor from dirt.
 Rotary seals keep grease in the bearings, while keeping dirt out.